Biologics for Inflammatory Bowel Disease

 Warnings about serious side effects of biologics have been issued.
 The U.S. Food and Drug Administration (FDA) and the drug's manufacturers have warned about:

-In very few cases, natalizumab has caused a serious and life-threatening disease called PML.
+In very few cases, natalizumab has caused a serious and life-threatening brain infection called PML (progressive multifocal leukoencephalopathy).
 Natalizumab is tightly controlled because of this.
 If you take natalizumab, you will need to enroll in a program called the Crohn's Disease–Tysabri Outreach Unified Commitment to Health (CD-TOUCH) Prescribing Program.

 Medicine is one of the many tools your doctor has to treat a health problem.
 Taking medicine as your doctor suggests will improve your health and may prevent future problems.
 If you don't take your medicines properly, you may be putting your health (and perhaps your life) at risk.